Banakin/snake84CE/README.md

 ### To build the program follow the instructions from the repo above
 The command to build the program is `make`

+If I finish this game I will put the compiled versions in [releases](https://github.com/Banakin/snake84CE/releases).